- HR guide

 5. Producing a single personnel file comes at an environmental cost

 Creating and maintaining a paper personnel file comes at a high environmental cost.
 This translates to an endless amount of paper and electricity.
 Moreover, the need for ink can also increase the amount of volatile organic compounds in the atmosphere.
 Even if you try to recycle, a lot of paper will still end up in the waste bin.
-With modern solutions like HR software, it is no longer necessary to pass the bill on to the environment.
+With modern solutions like online HR software, it is no longer necessary to pass the bill on to the environment.

 In addition, there are myriad other risks that SME leaders fear they may face when sticking with paper-based personnel files.
 Specifically, 60% of SME leaders concern about complying with laws and regulations while another 46% concerns about collecting and maintaining employee data.